rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>A http rule can either redirect or forward (default) traffic.
+<p>An http rule can either redirect or forward (default) traffic.
 If traffic passthrough option is specified in the rule, route/redirect will be ignored.
 The redirect primitive can be used to send a HTTP 301 redirect to a different URI or Authority.</p>
 </td>
 </tr>